Roads in India: History

 Bharatmala is a centrally-sponsored and funded road and highways project of the Government of India, started in 2017, with a target of constructing 83677 km of new highways at an estimated cost of ₹5.35 trillion.
 Bharatmala Phase I plans to construct 34800 km of highways (including the remaining projects that were under NHDP) by 2021–22, at an estimated cost of ₹535000 crore.
 In 2021, Asia's longest high speed track, National Automotive Test Track was inaugurated in Indore, which would be used to measure the maximum speed capabilities of high-end cars and other categories of vehicles.

 India's rate of road building has accelerated since 2010s.
 It averaged about 12 km per day in 2014–15 and 30 km per day in 2018–19.
 The country's target is to build 40 km of highways per day.

-On July 21, 2021, Minister of Road Transport and Highways (MoRTH) Nitin Gadkari said that India has created a world record of constructing 2.5 km of four-lane concrete road in 24 hours and 26 km of single lane bitumen road in just 21 hours as per the highest IRC norms and specifications of the MoRTH to ensure quality control.
+On July 21, 2021, the Minister of Road Transport and Highways Nitin Gadkari said that India has created a world record of constructing 2.5 km of four-lane concrete road in 24 hours and 26 km of single lane bitumen road in just 21 hours as per the highest IRC norms and specifications of the MoRTH to ensure quality control.
 Also, an average of 36.5 km of highways have been constructed every day during 2020–21.
+As of 2021, 64.5% of all goods in India are moved through the country's road network, 90% of India's total passenger traffic uses the road network to commute and the road network contributes 4.8% to the country's gross domestic product.

+In 2023, India's road network became the world's second largest, after the United States.
+From 2013 to 2014 to 2022 to 2023, the country's road network grew by approximately 59%.
+In August 2023, the Border Roads Organisation, a statutory body under the Ministry of Defence, began construction on the Likaru-Mig La-Fukche road in Ladakh, which on its completion will be the world's highest motorable road.